grodrigo/laravel-base/README.md

 you probably get
  Symfony\Component\Debug\Exception\FatalErrorException  : Declaration of Symfony\Component\Translation\TranslatorInterface::setLocale($locale) must be compatible with Symfony\Contracts\Translation\LocaleAwareInterface::setLocale(string $locale)

-In order to avoid it, add this line to your www/composer.json in the requirements section "symfony/translation-contracts": "^1.1.6"
+In order to avoid it, add this line to your www/composer.json in the requirements section or probably better in the vendor symfony/trasnlation-contracts composer requirements
+"symfony/translation-contracts": "^1.1.6"

 and then update the composer by